 - 1 tsp vanilla extract

 - 1 cup sugar

 - Prepare your moulds and set aside.

-- In a small sauce pan with medium heat, add sugar and water.
+- In a small saucepan with medium heat, add sugar and water.
 Do not stir.
 Cook until it caramelizes or turns amber.
-Immediately pour and divide to the prepared moulds.
+Immediately pour and divide into the prepared moulds.
 Let it cool down.

 - Meanwhile, mix the evaporated milk, condensed milk, egg yolks and vanilla extract in a bowl.

-- Divide the mixture to the prepare moulds until its about 1 – 1.5 inch thick.
+- Divide the mixture to the prepared moulds until its about 1 – 1.5 inch thick.

 - Cover the mould with aluminum foil.
 Steam for 30-35 minutes.

 - When done, let it cool down then keep in the fridge for about 3 hours or until chilled.

 - When ready to serve, run a knife thru the edges and invert in a serving plate.

 *Ramekins can also be used instead of the aluminum moulds: Pour caramelized sugar, next the custard mixture and cover tightly with aluminum foil.
 Bring a pot of water to a boil.
 Place the ramekins in a pan (e.g. roasting pan).
 Add hot water to the roasting pan (water bath) until it reaches half-way up the sides of the ramekins.
 Bake at 350 F for 40 to 50 minutes until the flan is firm.
 Let the ramekins cool and then let them chill in the refrigerator for an hour or so.